nimbusNLP/nimbusNLP.github.io/docs/architecture.md

 These components work together to automate NLP model serving in a cost-effective, secure, and reliable manner.

+To see Nimbus in action please visit our [Walkthrough page](/docs/walkThrough.md).

 ## Orchestration - Nimbus CLI

 The Nimbus **Command Line Interface (CLI)** streamlines the deployment experience, abstracting away infrastructure complexities.
 The CLI is the central orchestration tool for deploying and managing NLP models.